Black Sea raid: Odessa

 Shortly after 03:00 on 29 October, the destroyers Muavenet and Gairet entered the harbour of Odessa.
 From a distance about 70 yd, a torpedo was launched into the Russian gunboat Donetz, quickly sinking it.
 The two destroyers proceeded to damage merchant vessels, shore installations, five oil tanks, and a sugar refinery.
 The destroyers had conducted their raid earlier than Souchon had intended, and the Russians managed to radio a warning to the forces in Sebastopol.
 By the time Yavuz arrived, the coastal artillery was manned.

 Sebastopol

 Just before 06:30, Yavuz sighted Sebastopol and proceeded to bombard the port for 15 minutes.
-During this time she exchanged fire with the pre-dreadnought and shore batteries.
-Three heavy caliber shells from the batteries managed to damage Yavuz before she withdrew.
+During this time she exchanged fire with the pre-dreadnought and with shore batteries.
+Three heavy-caliber shells from the batteries managed to damage Yavuz before she withdrew.
 The loaded Russian minelayer happened upon the attack and was scuttled by her crew to avoid being detonated.
-Since Pruts arrival had been expected, the defensive minefield around the port was inoperative.
-By the time it was activated 20 minutes later, the Ottomans had cleared the area.
-Three Russian destroyers attempted to pursue, but their attack dissolved after the lead ship was struck by a shell.
+Since The Russian Black Sea Fleet had expected Pruts arrival, the defensive minefield around the port was inoperative.
+By the time it was re-activated 20 minutes later, the Ottomans had cleared the area.
+Three Russian destroyers attempted to pursue, but their attack dissolved after German guns shelled the lead ship, Leitenant Pushchin.